 A key takeout is the benefit of corporate activity in a Small Cap Dividend Portfolio.
 This is unlikely to occur at the big end of town.
 See our note on the takeover offer for Capral (CAA).

 In the October 2020 Portfolio Capral (CAA), Gale Pacific (GAP) and SRG Global (SRG) were the best performing stocks.
 CAA was in both portfolios.
 CAA paid a 45-cent final dividend in March, GAP paid a 1-cent special dividend with its 1-cent interim dividend, and SRG reassured investors that its business is now more maintenance than construction as well as paying a 1-cent interim.

 Are you ready to invest in Small Cap Stocks now?

 Get access to our best stocks to buy now.
 14 days free.
 No credit card required just enter your email and you're away.

 The October Portfolio was negatively affected by the gold price, which could easily reverse in the next few months.

 Austal (ASB) was also a negative contributor, as defence stocks fell out of favour and investors focussed on the potential looming US production hiatus.
-Pacific Current (PAC) was down only marginally after the payment of its interim dividend, and is a long-term play which should be held in limited quantities.
+Pacific Current (PAC) was down only marginally after the payment of its interim dividend and is a long-term play that should be held in limited quantities.

 The benefits of fundamental analysis